 Terry McDermott (Oxbridge Co-ordinator) is responsible for the Oxbridge Programme.
-They are assisted by a team of Oxbridge Mentors.
+They are assisted by Oxbridge Mentors, some of whom receive a stipend, some remission and some perform the role without recompense.

-Olivia Adams, Vice Principal Academic Excellence and Innovation is responsible for the Scholar Programme (Years 7 to 11).
+Paul Reeves (Assistant Principal - Learning & Teaching) is responsible for the Scholar Programme (Years 7 to 11).